aws-samples/terraform-aws-compute-optimizer/README.md

 ## Limitations

-There is open issueto [Add resources for ComputeOptimizer Recommendation Preferences](https://github.com/hashicorp/terraform-provider-aws/issues/23945).
+There is open issue to [Add resources for ComputeOptimizer Recommendation Preferences](https://github.com/hashicorp/terraform-provider-aws/issues/23945).
 So currently Terraform does not have resource for AWS Compute Optimizer.

 As a workaround, we tried to provide customised sample to opt-in and opt-out your account for AWS compute optimizer.
 You may need to update the code as per your requirements and Terraform releases.